The Complete Guide to Enterprise Content Marketing Strategy

 What terminology and language do they use to describe problems and solutions?

 Once you have clear personas developed, map their content needs to each distinct stage of the buyer journey.
-For awareness-stage prospects who are just beginning to recognize they have a problem, create foundational content that addresses the broad business challenges they face in their role and industry.
+For awareness-stage prospects who are just beginning to recognize they have a problem, create foundational content that addresses the broad business challenges they face.
 These early-stage prospects need educational content that positions their challenges as solvable problems.

-For consideration-stage prospects who know they have a problem and are actively researching approaches, create comparison content and detailed resources that help them evaluate different solution methodologies.
-Finally, for decision-stage prospects who have narrowed down their options and are ready to choose, provide concrete proof points like customer case studies, detailed client testimonials, implementation frameworks that directly support the buying decision.
+For consideration-stage prospects who know they have a problem and are actively researching approaches, create comparison content and detailed resources that help them evaluate different solution approaches.
+For decision-stage prospects who have narrowed their options, provide concrete proof points: customer case studies, detailed testimonials, implementation frameworks that directly support the buying decision.

 Conducting competitive content audits

-An effective enterprise content strategy requires understanding what your competitors are already doing and identifying opportunities they're missing.
-Conduct a competitive content audit by identifying your top three to five most serious competitors and analyzing their content strategy in depth.
+An effective enterprise content marketing strategy requires understanding what your competitors are already doing and identifying where they're falling short.
+Conduct a competitive content audit by identifying your top three to five competitors and analyzing their content in depth.

-With your buyer personas, content pillars, and competitive landscape mapped out, it's time to develop a detailed content marketing roadmap that will guide your team's efforts.
-Your roadmap should outline topic priorities, determining which topics will you tackle first and in what sequence, typically prioritizing high-volume, high-intent keywords with lower competition.
+With your buyer personas, content pillars, and competitive analysis mapped out, it's time to develop a detailed content marketing roadmap.
+Your roadmap should outline topic priorities, determining which subjects you'll tackle first and in what sequence.
+Prioritize high-volume, high-intent keywords with lower competition first to build momentum.

 Establishing thought leadership through strategic content

-Thought leadership content takes many forms: data-driven industry research that reveals market trends, expert commentary on market shifts and implications, original frameworks and methodologies that simplify complex problems, and long-form educational content that pushes thinking in your category forward.
+Thought leadership content takes many forms: data-driven industry research that reveals market trends, expert commentary on market shifts, original frameworks and methodologies that simplify complex problems, and long-form educational content that pushes thinking in your category forward.

-The key to successful thought leadership content is creating content that doesn't just explain your solution, but actually advances how your industry thinks about and solves problems.
+The key to successful thought leadership is creating content that doesn't just explain your solution but actually advances how your industry thinks about solving problems.
 Encourage your executive team to contribute meaningfully to your content strategy.
-This might mean featuring their insights and expertise in published articles, having them speak at industry events where they share perspectives beyond just product pitches, or positioning them as expert sources for media coverage and interviews.
+Feature their insights in published articles, have them speak at industry events, and position them as expert sources for media coverage.

-When your CEO, chief marketing officer, or other executives become known thought leaders in your industry, it builds tremendous credibility that benefits the entire organization.
-When done authentically, with real insights and genuine engagement rather than thinly veiled sales pitches, thought leadership content not only attracts more qualified leads but also builds investor confidence in your vision and customer confidence that they're partnering with industry leaders.
+When done authentically, with real insights and genuine engagement rather than thinly veiled sales pitches, thought leadership content attracts more qualified leads and builds confidence that prospects are partnering with the right team.

 Aligning content with your sales funnel (TOFU/MOFU/BOFU)

-Middle of funnel content, better known as MOFU, targets prospects who know they have a problem and are actively researching different solution approaches.
-This content is typically more detailed and solution-focused.
-Create content comparing different approaches to solving the problem, evaluating different methodology options, or providing detailed implementation frameworks.
-Case studies, detailed implementation guides, webinars featuring your methodology, and comparative analysis all work well at this stage.
-The goal is to nurture prospects through their consideration process and position your approach as superior to alternatives.
+Middle of funnel (MOFU) targets prospects who know they have a problem and are actively researching approaches.
+Create content comparing different solution methodologies, providing detailed implementation frameworks, and featuring your approach through webinars and case studies.
+The goal is to nurture prospects through their consideration process and position your approach as the right fit.

-Bottom of funnel content, also known as BOFU, targets prospects that are ready to make a final buying decision.
-This content is specific to your solution and company.
-Include customer case studies, ROI calculators, customer testimonials, detailed pricing information, and implementation guides.
-Content at this stage should directly support the buying decision and include strong calls-to-action moving prospects toward a free trial or demo.
-The goal is to remove remaining objections and give prospects confidence that choosing your solution is the right decision.
+Bottom of funnel (BOFU) targets prospects ready to make a final buying decision.
+Include customer case studies, ROI calculators, testimonials, pricing information, and implementation guides.
+This content should directly support the buying decision with strong calls-to-action moving prospects toward a demo or conversation.

 Creating content at scale without sacrificing quality